UK Prime Minister Theresa May resigns after Brexit failure

 UK Prime Minister Theresa May has announced her resignation today after pressure on her to quit reached a critical point following her failure to win support for her Brexit deal.

-The Conservative leader said she would stand down as Tory party leader on June 7.
+The Conservative leader broke down in tears as she said she would stand down as Tory party leader on June 7 and make way for a successor.

 "It is now clear to me that it is in the best interests of the country for a new prime minister to lead that effort," said Mrs May.